-- "If you have questions, require information or wish to make a complaint, contact [PROJECT MANAGER BUSINESS NAME] by calling [PROJECT MANAGER CUSTOMER SERVICE PHONE], emailing [PROJECT MANAGER CUSTOMER SERVICE EMAIL], writing to [PROJECT MANAGER CUSTOMER SERVICE MAILING ADDRESS] or following the instructions at [PROJECT MANAGER WEBSITE]. - "If you have inquiries or complaints that the Project Manager is unable to resolve, you should contact the Program Administrator by calling 1-800-481-0510 (calls answered Monday through Friday, 8:00 a.m. to 5:00 p.m.) or emailing info@oregoncsp.org." - The Project Manager's dispute resolution process must be clearly described.
-If a contract requires mandatory arbitration, it must be clearly disclosed. - The Project Manager's dispute resolution process and any other provisions of the Contract may not: - Require Participants to bring disputes or claims in an inconvenient venue or with time limits more restrictive than the relevant statute of limitations. - Waive the Participants' redress rights under Oregon or federal law. - Give up the Participants' ability to seek punitive damages. - Require Participants to pay fees and costs beyond what Oregon state and federal courts would require n.
+"If you have questions, require information or wish to make a complaint, contact [PROJECT MANAGER BUSINESS NAME] by calling [PROJECT MANAGER CUSTOMER SERVICE PHONE], emailing [PROJECT MANAGER CUSTOMER SERVICE EMAIL], writing to [PROJECT MANAGER CUSTOMER SERVICE MAILING ADDRESS] or following the instructions at [PROJECT MANAGER WEBSITE].

+"If you have inquiries or complaints that the Project Manager is unable to resolve, you should contact the Program Administrator by calling 1-800-481-0510 (calls answered Monday through Friday, 8:00 a.m. to 5:00 p.m.) or emailing info@oregoncsp.org."

+- The Project Manager's dispute resolution process must be clearly described.
+If a contract requires mandatory arbitration, it must be clearly disclosed.
+Mandatory arbitration may only be used for disputes related to terms in a Participant's contract that are not governed by Program rules.
+All disputes regarding Program rules must be addressed through the Program's dispute resolution process. - The Project Manager's dispute resolution process and any other provisions of the Contract may not:

+- Require Participants to bring disputes or claims in an inconvenient venue or with time limits more restrictive than the relevant statute of limitations. - Waive the Participants' redress rights under Oregon or federal law. - Give up the Participants' ability to seek punitive damages. - Require Participants to pay fees and costs beyond what Oregon state and federal courts would require n.
 Additional mandatory provisions

 - "Participants are advised that the Project Manager may assign, sell or otherwise transfer this Contract to another entity, and that other entity will be bound by the terms of the agreement as if it were the Project Manager.
-If this Contract is assigned, sold or transferred, the Project Manager will notify Participants in advance of the change." - Three-day right to cancel: Participants must be given the right to cancel the contract and

-- receive a full refund on any deposits or payments if the request is made within three business days (Monday through Friday, excluding federal holidays) of signing the contract. - Consent to access and use Participant energy information: "The Participant authorizes its utility to provide the Project Manager and Program Administrator the utility usage and billing information for the electric account(s) specified by the Participant, for the term of the Contract.
+If this Contract is assigned, sold or transferred, the Project Manager will notify Participants in advance of the change." - Three-day right to cancel: Participants must be given the right to cancel the contract and receive a full refund on any deposits or payments if the request is made within three business days (Monday through Friday, excluding federal holidays) of signing the contract. - Consent to access and use Participant energy information: "The Participant authorizes its utility to provide the Project Manager and Program Administrator the utility usage and billing information for the electric account(s) specified by the Participant, for the term of the Contract.
 This information may include the Participant's electricity account and meter number(s), utility rate schedule(s), electricity use and billing information.
 This information will be used by the Program Administrator and Project Manager to verify the Participant's eligibility for the Community Solar Program and perform monthly billing and crediting for the Subscription." - Participant information release: "The Participant agrees that the Program Administrator may report information in aggregate about you and your Subscription to the Oregon Public Utility Commission, the Oregon legislature or other state agencies as necessary to meet the Program Administrator responsibilities.
 The Program Administrator and Project Manager will treat all other Participant information gathered as confidential." - Project Manager's right to impose additional requirements on Participants: Contracts may impose additional requirements on Participants, provided those requirements do not discriminate based on race, color, religion, sex, sexual orientation, national origin, marital status, disability, familial status or source of income.

-2. Standard contract template
+2. Standard Contract Template